 Geometry types and supported relationships

-The following table displays which spatial relationships are supported for a spatial join between geometries of a given type (for example, joining points to other points):
+The following table lists the supported spatial relationships for a spatial join between geometries of a given type (for example, joining points to other points):

 Point and point

 Polygon and polyline